ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

    Simple neural network with naming scheme of weights

-The weights and bias of network in :numref:`simple_nn_twolayer` are represented by the following equations.
+The weights and bias of the network in :numref:`simple_nn_twolayer` are represented by the following equations.

 .. math::